- Merging datasets

 If we want to create a new variable based on existing variables, we can

-the calculation for the new variable as the arguments to mutate()
+the calculation for the new variable as the arguments to mutate(), and

 the new variable will be added to the dataset.
 For example, we can